Redei reciprocity, governing fields, and negative Pell: The 2-rank

 \begin{proof} There are two fundamentally different proofs of this result, describing $C[2]$ and $C/2C$, respectively.
-The first uses the \emph{ambiguous} ideal classes $[\gothp_i]\in C$ of order dividing 2 coming from the $t$ ramifying primes $\gothp_i|p_i$ of $K$, the second the $t$ \emph{genus characters} corresponding to the discriminantal divisors $p^*_i$ in \eqref{eqn:Dfactorization}.
+The first uses the $t$ \emph{ambiguous ideal classes} $[\gothp_i]\in C[2]$ coming from the ramifying primes $\gothp_i|p_i$ of $K$, the second the $t$ \emph{genus characters} $\chi_{p_i^*}\in\widehat C[2]$ corresponding to the discriminantal divisors $p^*_i$ in \eqref{eqn:Dfactorization}.